 – Starts at 7:30PM, speaker presents for an hour, followed by a Q&A session

-– We offer a $20 picnic supper (sandwiches from Clover Food Lab, iced tea/lemonade & cookies), starting at 6pm.
+– We offer a casual picnic supper (sandwiches from Clover Food Lab, iced tea/lemonade & cookies for around $20), starting at 6pm.
 Please e-mail our Events Manager with any questions and to reserve your meal.

 – Each session will be recorded and eventually posted on our website so can rewatch and share!